craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 > Boxtext for an action, outfit, and a physical trait.

 Lunna was a dreadfully boring girl.
-She liked dolls, and dogs, and cute things.
-She liked her family, she liked the place they lived, and she even liked the church sometimes.
-She was becoming an adult.
-Weeks away from celebrating her 17th year of life, she was attacked in the woods that surround her home.
-Some beast thing, covered in fur and blood and danger, she remembers - but why it did not kill her she doesnt know.
+She liked dolls, dogs, and other cute things.
+She liked her family, she liked the place they lived, and she even liked the church.
+She was becoming an adult, weeks away from celebrating her 17th year of life, when she was attacked in the woods that surround her home.
+Some beast-thing, covered in fur and blood and danger, she remembers - but why it did not kill her she doesn't know.
 She doesn't quite understand.
-She wishes it had, and perhaps her story could have been short and sweet.
+She wishes it had, in truth, and perhaps her story could have been short and sweet.

 But it didn't.
-So, instead, the ink of her story is written in her own blood, sweat, teeth, and claws.
+So, instead, the ink of her story is written in own blood and sweat, her quill of tooth and claw.
 She is not cute.
 She is not sweet.
 She is a beast.
-But she is no monster.
+But she refuses to be a Monster.

 ## Roleplaying
 ###### "I am ***not*** a monster!"